Solving Nonlinear Absolute Value Equations: Applications

 \section{Applications}

-In this section we show that several problems, which can be naturally restated as (NAVE) and can be solved efficiently thanks to the above transformation.
-We present in this section numerical experiments, in which the smoothing functions are restricted to two specific cases
+In this section, we show that several problems can be naturally restated as \ref{NAVE} and can be solved efficiently thanks to the above transformation.
+We present numerical experiments with the specific smoothing functions $\theta_1$ and $\theta_2$.